TimVerheul/HR-Keuzedeel-Data-Science-for-IOT/README.md

 Now, the hardware is all connected and the next software setup can be proceeded.

 ## Software Setup
-To setup your new Raspberry Pi, refer to "THE OFFICAL Raspberry Pi Beginner's Guide, Chapter 2".
+To setup your new Raspberry Pi, refer to "THE OFFICIAL Raspberry Pi Beginner's Guide, Chapter 2".
 1. Once it's all set and ready, let's proceed to updating the Raspberry Pi by running the following commands:
 * sudo apt full-upgrade
 * sudo reboot